 When you send out individual payroll tasks while keeping your HR team involved, you’re causing headaches for both parties involved.
 Your HR team might struggle to complete tasks by a provider’s deadline, and information can get lost from one party to another.

 A full-service payroll provider is truly your best option to streamline payroll processing.

 They’ll assume full control of your payroll services, managing the process from end to end.
 Your HR team won’t need to get involved and can focus on strategy instead.

-In researching payroll providers, you’ve likely come across the big companies like ADP and Paychex, or you might already be partnered with one of these companies.
+In researching payroll providers, you’ve likely come across the big companies or you might already be partnered with one of these companies.
 While they might seem like the ideal solution, here are some issues that might arise with these bigger players.